MicrosoftDocs/azure-docs/articles/operator-insights/how-to-manage-sftp-agent.md

 2. Edit the configuration file to change the config values.

 > [!WARNING]
-> If you change the `source_id` for a file source, the agent will treat it as a new file source and may upload duplicate files with the new `source_id`.
+> If you change the `source_id` for a file source, the agent  treats it as a new file source and might upload duplicate files with the new `source_id`.
 To avoid this, add the `exclude_before_time` parameter to the file source configuration.
 For example, if you configure `exclude_before_time: "2024-01-01T00:00:00-00:00"` then any files last modified before midnight on January 1, 2024 UTC will be ignored by the agent.

 3. Restart the agent: `sudo systemctl restart az-sftp-uploader.service`